 Grooming and Maintenance

-This is a fairly low-maintenance plant, but it needs to be watered frequently during its growth phase.
+The walking iris plant is fairly low-maintenance but needs to be watered frequently during its growth phase.

 Water the plant abundantly if the weather is extremely hot or the plant starts to wilt.
 It is not a drought-tolerant plant.